 In key stage three pupils take part in an Elizabethan day to understand the huge changes this society had on their local surroundings.
 On a more regular basis, pupils have the opportunity to attend the Horrible Histories House Club, which introduces them to the rich variety of historical studies available, including film, fashion and food.

 Cross curricular trips to the World War One battlefields of Ypres and Shakespeare’s Globe allow pupils to understand the significance and importance of history within the wider curriculum.
-During GCSE study, pupils visit the Imperial War Museum and the Normandy beaches in order to gain a more in depth understanding of the periods studied at key stage four.
+During GCSE study, pupils have the opportunity to visit the Imperial War Museum and Berlin in order to gain a more in depth understanding of the periods studied at key stage four.
 Trips are used to supplement learning in the classroom and are therefore viewed as extremely valuable.
-In years twelve and thirteen, pupils have the opportunity to take part in a study visit to Moscow and St. Petersburg in order to enrich learning.
+In years twelve and thirteen, pupils have the opportunity to visit sites associated with the Tudors and a number of conference study days in order to enrich learning.